oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module1.md

 ![A graph of different types of carbon dioxideDescription automatically generated][image8]

-**Fig. 2.3** Variability in carbon speciation in volcanic emissions as a function of mantle redox state
+**Figure 2.3** Variability in carbon speciation in volcanic emissions as a function of mantle redox state

 ## **2.2 Thermohaline Circulation**

 #### *![A planet with a map of the earthDescription automatically generated][image9]*

-**Fig. 2.4** A schematic illustration of the major deep ocean pathways of the Thermohaline Circulation
+**Figure 2.4** A schematic illustration of the major deep ocean pathways of the Thermohaline Circulation

 **Mechanism and Importance:**